-Capital expenditures during the first three six months of 2024 was \$137.9 million were \$273.0 million as compared to \$81.7 million \$204.3 million during the first three six months of 2023 mainly 2023.
-The increase was driven by the purchase of the incremental investments in our fleet and equipment and Baltimore, Maryland facility, discussed below, as well as the incremental spend on the Kimball incinerator and additional investment in our fleet and equipment, incinerator.
+Capital expenditures during the first six nine months of 2024 were \$273.0 million \$369.8 million as compared to \$204.3 million \$311.9 million during the first six nine months of 2023.
+The increase was driven by incremental investments in our fleet and equipment and Baltimore, Maryland facility as well as the incremental spend on the Kimball incinerator.
 We anticipate that 2024 capital spending, net of disposals, will be in the range of \$400.0 million to \$430.0 million.
-This projected amount is inclusive of includes capital expenditures of approximately \$65.0 million to finish the Kimball, Nebraska incinerator project and approximately \$20.0 million \$20 million for a strategic project in the acquisition and build out of our Baltimore, Maryland, Maryland facility.
+This projected amount includes capital expenditures

+We are nearing the completion of approximately \$65 million to finish the construction of our new incinerator in Kimball, Nebraska incinerator and intend to commence operations in the fourth quarter of 2024.
+Total spending on the project and approximately \$20 million as of September 30, 2024 was \$198.0 million.
+Capital spending on the strategic project in Baltimore, Maryland for the acquisition first nine months of 2024 was \$15.8 million for the purchase of the facility and build out of our Baltimore, Maryland facility site improvements.